THE DOVER WAR MEMORIAL PROJECT

 W Farrell, courtesy Dover ExpressFarrell, W.

 William Henry Farrell, 3732, was a Rifleman in the 9th battalion of the Rifle Brigade (Prince Consort's Own).
-He had been out at the Front only seven months, and had been wounded twice before being reported missing on 25th September 1915.
-He was 25.
-He is commemorated on the Menin Gate.
+He had enlisted in Dover and had been at the Front only seven months, wounded twice, before being reported missing on 25 September 1915.
+He is commemorated on the Menin Gate, Ypres, Belgium, panels 46-48 and 50.

 Farrett, E.